With AR the viewer gets the opportunity to access the artwork on a sensual-emotional level

 Last December Gabriele Baumgartner curating the exhibition “Digitalisierung und/oder/vs Kunst: Ein Ende des analogen Schaffens?” had invited me to take part in a panel discussion that was held there.
 Sergiu Ardelean (CEO of Artivive) was on the panel.
 He presented the App and I was enthusiastic about its possibilities at once.

 3. What inspired you to take part in our open call?

-To understand what art is about is never easy and to grasp art not everyone’s concern.
+Understanding what art is about is never easy and grasping art is not everyone’s concern.
 Artivive contributes to reducing fears to come into contact with art.
 I think art education should always go beyond the factual.
 With AR the viewer gets the opportunity to access the artwork on a sensual-emotional level.
 AR has the potential to engage the viewer with more than just the sense of vision.